Lille is a principal city in northern France and lies around 220km south-west in distance from Amsterdam. Lille is known as Rijsel in Dutch.

 2. Amsterdam-Lille by Coach

 The coach is a cheap and convenient way to travel between Amsterdam and Lille.
-There are 3 bus companies which operate Amsterdam-Lille services and travel times can be as fast as 3 hours 30 mins.
+There are 2 bus companies which operate direct Amsterdam-Lille services.

 The main coach stop at Lille is located on Boulevard de Turin, directly outside of Lille Europe train station.